 For More Information about the BSc in Applied Accounting please see ACCA’s BSc (Hons) Information Pack.

-Computer-based exams (CBEs) are available for the ACCA Knowledge module exams (F1, F2 and F3) of the ACCA Qualification.
-F4 English and Global variants will also be available as CBEs from November 2014.
+Computer-based exams (CBEs) are available for the ACCA Knowledge module exams (AB, MA and FA) of the ACCA Qualification.
+LW English and Global variants are also available as CBEs.

 The Benefits of Sitting CBES: